 However, corn is a globally produced and traded commodity with thousands of end uses both in and beyond food products, so our influence is limited.
 There is a substantial incentive for major users and producers to find ways to reduce the environmental impacts of growing corn.
 For now, we are relying on wider industry efforts regarding this crop.

 Dairy ingredients – some of which are sourced from U.S. and New Zealand – are a critical component of many of our milk chocolate and caramel brands.
 We are committed to supporting a strong, high-quality dairy industry by working in partnership with others to promote more sustainable agriculture and responsible sourcing.
 This work includes:

 Membership of the Dairy Working Group of the Sustainable Agriculture Initiative alongside the largest dairy users and producers in the world

-Collaborating with other consumer brand companies and suppliers through the PROGRESS Initiative, which promotes responsible sourcing through industry collaboration
+Collaborating with other consumer brand companies and suppliers through the AIM-PROGRESS Initiative, which promotes responsible sourcing through industry collaboration

 Membership of The Sustainability Consortium.
 Other members include the Innovation Center for U.S. Dairy, which has produced a lifecycle assessment of the U.S. dairy industry